 For making this recipe, you'll need a (fairly strong) food processor.
 Since this is not a traditional pie but rather includes a lot of wholefood ingredients, a strong food processor is needed to ensure that ingredients like buckwheat groats for instance can be ground.

+STEP 1: Crust.
 To prepare the crust, put your buckwheat grouts into your food processor and blend until most of them are crushed.

 Then add all the other crust ingredients blend until a sticky mass forms.
 This might take a couple of minutes- don't forget to scrape down the sides every now and then.

 Once the crust is ready, line a cake tin (mine was about 25cm) with parchment paper or grease it with oil.
 Then press the crust into the tin using your fingers or a spoon/ spatula.
-Don't forget to also include the sides of tin.
+Don't forget to also include the sides of the tin.

-For our third and final chocolate ganache, heat chocolate and coconut cream in a sauce pan, stirring with a whisk until fully melted and combined.
+STEP 3: Chocolate ganache.
+Heat chocolate and coconut cream in a sauce pan, stirring with a whisk until fully melted and combined.
 Pour chocolate layer onto caramel layer and place it in the fridge to set for 4+ hours or overnight.

 Vegan Chocolate Salted Caramel Tarts